Bulletstorm: Plot

 Bulletstorm takes place in the 26th century, where the universe is run by the "Confederation of Planets".
-Grayson Hunt (Steven Blum) (Note: Duke Nukem (Jon St. John) replaces Grayson in the campaign, if the Duke Nukem's Bulletstorm Tour DLC is enabled in Bulletstorm: Full Clip Edition and Bulletstorm: Duke of Switch Edition.) is the leader of Dead Echo, a black ops team under the command of Confederation General Victor Sarrano (Anthony De Longis).
+Grayson Hunt (Steven Blum) (Note: Duke Nukem (Jon St. John) replaces Grayson in the campaign, if the Duke Nukem's Bulletstorm Tour DLC is enabled in Bulletstorm: Full Clip Edition and Bulletstorm: Duke of Switch Edition.) leads Dead Echo, a black ops team, with his comrades Ishi Sato (Andrew Kishino), Rell Julian (Chris Cox), and Dr. Whit Oliver (Robin Atkin Downes), all under the command of Confederation General Victor Sarrano (Anthony De Longis).
 Dead Echo assassinates a man named Bryce Novak and accesses his personal files; they discover Novak was not a criminal "separatist" as they had been told, but a civilian reporter, documenting evidence of Sarrano's corruption and his use of Dead Echo to eliminate his political and personal enemies.
 When Sarrano tries to have them killed for questioning him, Grayson and his team desert, flee to the edges of the universe, and become pirates.

-Ten years later, the ship carrying Grayson (now struggling with alcoholism), and his comrades Ishi Sato (Andrew Kishino), Rell Julian (Chris Cox), and Dr. Whit Oliver (Robin Atkin Downes) is intercepted by the Ulysses, Sarrano's flagship, near the ruined planet of Stygia.
+Ten years later, the now-alcoholic Grayson's ship is intercepted by the Ulysses, Sarrano's flagship, near the ruined planet of Stygia.
 In a drunken rage, Grayson attempts a suicide attack on Ulysses.
 Both ships crash land onto Stygia, fatally wounding Ishi.
 Oliver sends Grayson and Rell to find an energy cell to power the ship's medical equipment so he can operate.
-Grayson locates an escape pod from Ulysses and retrieves its energy cell and a device called an "instinct leash".
-They return with the cell, and Doc manages to replace most of Ishi's body with cybernetics, including an AI processor for parts of his brain.
-However, in the middle of the operation, marauders break into the ship; Doc and Rell are both killed, and while Ishi survives, he is left permanently disfigured by the incomplete surgery.
+Grayson locates an escape pod from Ulysses, retrieving its energy cell and a device called an "Instinct Leash".
+Doc manages to replace most of Ishi's body with cybernetics, including an AI processor for parts of his brain.
+However, in the middle of the operation, marauders break into the ship; Doc and Rell are both killed; Ishi survives, but is left permanently disfigured by the incomplete surgery.

-Grayson and Ishi decide to work together to get off the planet, despite Ishi blaming Grayson for their friends' deaths.
+Despite Ishi blaming Grayson for their losses and misfortune, they decide to work together to get offworld.
 As they work their way towards the nearest city, the AI processor in Ishi's brain takes over several times, fueled by his anger at Grayson's selfishness and refusal to give up his vendetta.
-The instinct leash leads Grayson to another escape pod, where they find Trishka (Jennifer Hale), a member of Final Echo, the unit that replaced Dead Echo.
+The Leash leads them to another escape pod, where they find Trishka (Jennifer Hale), a member of Final Echo, Sarrano's replacement for Dead Echo.
 She agrees to work with Grayson and Ishi on the condition that they help her rescue Sarrano.
-Grayson eventually learns that Trishka was Novak's daughter; after Dead Echo inadvertently saved her life, she joined the military to hunt down the "separatists" who killed him.
-Grayson tells her that Sarrano was in fact responsible for her father's death, but lies about his involvement.
+Grayson eventually learns that Trishka was Novak's daughter; after Dead Echo inadvertently saved her life, she joined the military to hunt down the "separatists" who killed her father.
+Grayson tells her that Sarrano was in fact responsible for Novak's death, but lies about his involvement.